SmileRob/paraSFC/paraSFC-github/README.md

 ## Requirements
-- [Ubuntu 16.04.7 LTS]
+- Ubuntu 16.04.7 LTS
-- [gcc version >= 5.4.0]
+- gcc version version >= 5.4.0
+- [cplex studio](https://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/) version >= 12.09 based on 64-bit Linux platforms.
+Academics can obtain it via the IBM Academic Initiative.

 ## Installation of IBM ILOG CPLEX Optimization Studio on Linux

+Download IBM ILOG CPLEX Optimization Studio V12.9.0 or later versions from https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v1290

+IBM ILOG CPLEX Optimization Studio provides the most efficient way of building models for mathematical programming, constraint programming and constraint-based scheduling, in order to tackle complex optimization problems such as planning and scheduling.

 The installer for IBM ILOG CPLEX Optimization Studio is distributed as a .bin file cplex_studioXXX.linux-x86.bin.
-This installer can be used on both 32-bit and 64-bit Linux platforms. .bin files are Linux self extracting files.
-The procedure is similar on a Mac OS platform.
+This installer is used on 64-bit Linux platforms. .bin files are Linux self extracting files.
 Once you download the installer, follow the steps below:

 Make sure the .bin file is executable.
 If necessary, change its permission using the chmod command from the directory where the .bin is located: chmod +x cplex_studioXXX.linux-x86.bin

 Enter the following command to start the installation process:
 ./cplex_studioXXX.linux-x86.bin

-Note: The XXX in the cplex_studioXXX.linux-x86.bin installer stands for the version number.
+The XXX in the cplex_studioXXX.linux-x86.bin installer stands for the version number.

 # Instructions